ksator/junos-automation-with-saltstack/README.md

 ansible vs saltstack vs stackstorm: https://medium.com/@anthonypjshaw/ansible-v-s-salt-saltstack-v-s-stackstorm-3d8f57149368

 # saltstack architecture:
-Client server model.
-minions and master
+Client server model: minions and master.
-proxy
+proxy: enables master to control devices without minion.
+Examples include:
+- devices that could run a minion, but for whatver reasons, will not.
+- devices that cannot run a standard salt-minion
+- devices with limited CPU or memory
+- IoT

 # Junos automation with Saltstack

 ## Junos proxy
 SaltStack supports Junos automation with a Junos proxy: it provides execution modules and state modules for junos.
+It uses Junos API (pyez and netconf).
 Junos proxy controls junos devices without installing salt on device.
 There is no salt-minion.
 Junos facts stored in grains.
 Apart from that there is a junos syslog engine.

 ## Junos syslog engine:
 It: